Brandon2023/Discord-bot/README.md

-This project is for fun and learning purposes and might not function correctly
+This project is for fun and learning purposes and might not function correctly because im still learning the Discord API